 ASTM International and ISO are jointly responsible for the categorization of additive manufacturing processes.
 The seven categories described in this article were created by ASTM and ISO.

-How Are Additive Manufacturing Processes Classified?
+How Additive Manufacturing Processes are Classified

 The specific standard used to classify additive manufacturing processes is ISO/ASTM 59200 - Additive Manufacturing - General Principles - Terminology.
 This standard provides definitions of additive manufacturing processes.